devaultcrypto/devault/doc/build-osx.md

 Running
 -------

-Devault is now available at `./src/devaultd`
+Devault is now available at `./src/devaultd` or `./build/devaultd` if using cmake

 Before running, it's recommended you create an RPC configuration file.